Adversarial Bug Reports as a Security Risk in Language Model-Based Automated Program Repair: Experiments

 \section{Experiments}

-We conduct a controlled empirical study to evaluate whether modern APR pipelines, fortified with state-of-the-art defenses, can detect or prevent adversarial bug reports.
+We conducted an empirical study to evaluate whether modern APR pipelines, fortified with state-of-the-art defenses, can detect or prevent adversarial bug reports.
 Our evaluation mirrors real-world workflows while ensuring no interference with active development.
+We developed systematic attacks patterns on the Django project and then reran them automatically across all projects.
+In our evaluation, we included all resulting attacks.
+To represent realistic setups, we ran all tools with their respective default configuration, e.g., when using LLMs, we used their default temperature.

-\textbf{Target Projects.} We selected five mature, high-profile Python repositories from the SWE-bench benchmark: \texttt{django}, \texttt{flask}, \texttt{requests}, \texttt{pip}, and \texttt{scikit-learn}.
-These projects (10k–90k stars) are well-maintained and diverse in structure.
-All experiments were performed on clones of the repositories hosted in an isolated GitHub workspace.
+\textbf{Target Projects.} We selected five mature, high-profile Python repositories from the SWE-bench benchmark: \texttt{django}, \texttt{flask}, \texttt{pip}, \texttt{requests}, and \texttt{scikit-learn}.
+SWE-bench was chosen as it is the primary benchmark for evaluating APR systems.
+These projects are well-maintained, security-relevant, and include multiple CVE entries with confirmed fixes.
+All experiments were conducted on isolated clones of their official repositories.